Active ingredient

 If you have any questions on how VITRAKVI works or why it has been prescribed for you, ask your doctor, pharmacist or nurse.

-VITRAKVI can increase the amount of the liver enzymes ALT and AST in your blood.
-Your doctor will do blood tests before and during treatment to check the level of ALT and AST and check how well your liver is working.
+VITRAKVI can increase the amount of the liver enzymes ALT and AST and bilirubin in your blood.
+Your doctor will do blood tests before and during treatment to check the level of ALT, AST and bilirubin and check how well your liver is working.

 Tell your doctor, pharmacist or nurse if you are taking, have recently taken or might take any other medicines.
 This is because some medicines may affect the way VITRAKVI works or VITRAKVI may affect how other medicines work.